Do you have two extra minutes?

 2. Choose a system and prioritize your work

 The busiest people will need a system for managing all of the information, tasks, and responsibilities being thrown their way.
 The Get Things Done methodology has become a popular way to manage that flow because it gives you direct steps on how to take action with your email and clutter.
 There are other methods to prioritize your work, including a simple quadrant, ranking the importance of each item; selecting your most important things for the day and other similar strategies.
+For further methods to help your prioritizing skills and productivity, DiscoverDHL has put together a small guide here.

 3. Ask for help